weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 </details>

-## Use a custom vector
+## Specify a vector

-To use your own vector, pass it to the vector search and use a query string for the keyword search.
+To specify a vector instead of using a vector of the query string, pass it in addition to the query string for the keyword search.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">